psf/community-code-of-conduct/README.md

-# community-code-of-conduct
+> [!IMPORTANT]
+> This repository is retired.
+Please see https://policies.python.org/
-The Python Software Foundation Community Code of Conduct
+> for the home of all public Python Software Foundation policies.